 Introduction to MySQL Partition

 The following article provides an outline for MySQL Partition.
-Partitions are the dividers or separators that can be created in the tables of the database that store a huge number of records.
+Partitions are the dividers or separators that can be created in the database tables that store many records.
 Partitioning leads to scalability and an increase in the performance of the database access and retrieval of data with very few additional resources.
-Implementing partitions in your tables helps in faster retrieval of data when proper queries and partitions are created.
+Implementing partitions in your tables aids in faster data retrieval when you create appropriate queries and partitions.

-The column or parameter on which the partition is being created in the table must always be present in the where clause of the insert, update, delete and select queries that are being constructed on that table.
-If not done so, it will lead to the scanning of whole table records instead of a single partition where that record will belong which will prove to be very time and resource consuming.
+You must always include the column or parameter on which the partition is created in the table in the WHERE clause of the INSERT, UPDATE, DELETE, and SELECT queries being constructed for that table.
+If not done so, it will lead to scanning whole table records instead of a single partition where that record will belong, which will be very time and resource-consuming.

 Checking Support for Partitions in MySQL

-We can check whether MySQL is supporting the partitions by checking the contents of plugins table located inside the information_schema schema using the following query.
+We can check whether MySQL supports the partitions by checking the contents of the plugins table located inside the information_schema schema using the following query.

 SELECT PLUGIN_STATUS,PLUGIN_NAME,PLUGIN_VERSION FROM INFORMATION_SCHEMA.PLUGINS WHERE PLUGIN_TYPE='STORAGE ENGINE' and PLUGIN_NAME = "partition";

-Gives the following output that will contain a plugin named partition and its status along with all other plugins of database:
+It gives the following output that will contain a plugin named partition and its status along with all other plugins of the database:

-Partitions can be broadly classified in two types:
+Partitions can be broadly classified into two types: